Roblox: 2016–2020: Accelerated growth and COVID-19

 Around this time, Roblox optimized the way that its different releases were developed over the course of 3 years, reaching a point where only a minimal amount of engineers were needed to maintain the platforms it was available on and all versions functioned off of the same APIs.
 In April 2016, Roblox became available for Oculus Rift, alongside a variety of quality-of-life features made specifically for that platform.
 The company also expressed interest in porting Roblox to other virtual reality devices in the future.
 In June of that year, the company also released a dedicated app for Windows 10.
 Efforts were also made towards making Roblox more accessible, with automatic machine translation being added to in-game chat in 2020, initially supporting 9 languages.
 In 2019, the Roblox Corporation signed a partnership deal with Tencent to bring Roblox to China, and was given permission to release in the region on December 3, 2020.

 During this time period, several features from the platform were removed.
-In 2016, Roblox discontinued its secondary currency, "Tickets", making Robux the platform's only currency.
+In April 2016, Roblox discontinued its secondary currency, "Tickets", making Robux the platform's only currency.
 It was removed due to the company believing newer players would get confused by the presence of two separate currencies.
 In October 2017, Roblox removed the ability for people to play as a "guest", which allowed users to play games on the platform without having to use an account.
 That same year, Roblox discontinued its official player forums for an undisclosed reason.
 Additionally, in 2019, Roblox released Roblox Premium, which replaced its previous Builders Club memberships.